Ronan Tynan: "As long as they're not Jewish" controversy

-While a real estate agent and prospective buyer Dr. Gabrielle Gold-von Simson were looking at an apartment in Tynan's building on Manhattan's East Side, Tynan made what was construed to be an anti-Semitic remark.
+While a real estate agent and prospective buyer Dr. Gabrielle Gold-von Simson were looking at an apartment in Tynan's building on Manhattan's East Side, Tynan made what was construed to be an antisemitic remark.
 Shortly after this, the Yankees cancelled Tynan's performance of "God Bless America" for Game 1 of the 2009 American League Championship Series on 16 October 2009 because of the incident.

 According to Tynan's version of the event, two Jewish women came to view an apartment in his building.
 Some time afterwards, another real estate agent showed up with a potential client.
 The agent joked to Tynan "at least they're not (Boston) Red Sox fans".
 "As long as they're not Jewish," Tynan replied, referring to the exacting women he had met earlier.
 The prospective client, Jewish paediatrician Dr. Gabrielle Gold-Von Simson, took umbrage and said: "Why would you say that?"
 Tynan replied: "That would be scary", and laughed, referring to the previous incident.
 Tynan subsequently apologised for his remark.
 The Anti-Defamation League accepted his apology.
 Tynan performed at an ADL event in Manhattan soon thereafter.

 Only 4 July 2010 Tynan performed "God Bless America" for the Boston Red Sox at Fenway Park with the support of some in the local Jewish community.